September 4, 2009

 During his speech, Rajapaksa was silent on Prabhakaran, fueling speculation for a few hours of his death, further reinforced because a senior in exile guerrillas refused their leader's death.

 "The Government of Sri Lanka makes unverified claims.
-Only I can say that our national leader is alive and safe, "he said in an interview for the portal Tamilnet-akin to the guerrillas, the head of international relations of the LTTE, S. Pathmanathan.
+I can only say that our national leader is alive and safe, "he said in an interview for the portal-related Tamilnet the guerrillas, the head of international relations of the LTTE, S. Pathmanathan.

-Official sources confirmed on Monday the death of Prabhakaran, who allegedly tried to flee the area aboard an armored vehicle and an ambulance with his number two, Pottu Amman, and the head of the naval division, Soosai.
+Official sources confirmed on Monday the death of Prabhakaran, who allegedly tried to flee the area aboard an armored vehicle and an ambulance with his number two, Pottu Amman, and the chief of naval division, Soosai.

-The guerrillas stood for weeks surrounded by the army in a small strip in the northeast where it is also crammed tens of thousands of civilian victims of bombing troops and repression rebel should try to escape.
+The guerrillas stood for weeks surrounded by the army in a small strip in the northeast where it is also crammed tens of thousands of civilians, bombing victims troops and rebel repression should try to escape.

-After the final match on Monday, the Army published a list of 18 names of rebel leaders killed in that he was not Prabhakaran, although his closest associates and his eldest son, Charles Anthony, head of technology.
+After Monday's final combat, the Army published a list of 18 names of dead guerrilla leaders in which Prabhakaran was not, although his closest associates and his eldest son, Charles Anthony, head of technology.

-Today, Pathmanathan accused the troops of having committed a "crime against humanity" by the "murder" of the political leader of the LTTE, B. Nadesan, and the head of the secretariat of peace (LTTEPS), S. Puleedevan, who tried to negotiate with the troops unarmed and carrying white flags.
+Today, Pathmanathan troops accused of committing a "crime against humanity" by the "murder" of the political leader of the LTTE, B. Nadesan, and the head of the Peace Secretariat (LTTEPS), S. Puleedevan, who tried to negotiate with the troops unarmed and carrying white flags.

 "What happened on Monday was well planned slaughter of several unarmed civil officers of the LTTE with the aim of annihilating its political structure," the Tamilnet website, which pointed to a "high figure of Defense" as responsible.